DiRock/json-web-token-authentication-for-lumen-reboot/readme.md

 and change the `APP_KEY` in `.env` to a 32 characters long string.

+Run `php artisan jwt:secret` to generate a new *JWT Authentication Secret*.

 Create empty database file called `database.sqlite` in `database` directory.

 Run migrations and seed database with: